benpaullamb/cushon-tech-task/README.md

 ## What you have done and why
 I created a web app that allows the user to select a fund, enter an amount to invest, and save their investment.
 They can then view their investments on the "My Investments" page.

-I used Next.js, TypeScript, and Tailwind CSS.
+Built with Next.js, TypeScript, Tailwind CSS, and Jest.

 Deployed to Vercel.

+Included unit tests for the utility functions.

 I chose these tools because 1) I am familiar with them and 2) they're modern and popular.
 This allowed me to create this web app quite quickly.